11 May 2019

 Britain’s favourite walks: Lake District top 5

-In the spirit of National Walking Month, we’ve put together a rundown of these top Lake District walks so you can enjoy a relaxing stroll, or a more challenging ramble, during your next trip to Whitbarrow.
+We’ve put together a rundown of these top Lake District walks so you can enjoy a relaxing stroll, or a more challenging ramble, during your next trip to Whitbarrow.

 Old Man of Coniston